platformio/platformio-docs/scripting/index.rst

 Custom scripts are included with :ref:`projectconf_extra_scripts`.

 .. warning::
-  You can not run or debug these scripts manually with a Python interpreter.
+  Please note that you can not run or debug these scripts independently with Python interpreter.
 They will be loaded automatically when the :ref:`cmd_run` command processes the project environment.

 .. toctree::
   :maxdepth: 2

   launch_types
   construction_environments
   actions
   middlewares
   custom_targets
   Examples <examples/index>